Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 • If timing drifts: add BPM/key to the affected section note and Remake that section only.

-• If the upload dominates: lower Audio Influence and mark it “texture.”
+• If the upload dominates: lower Audio Influence and explicitly mark it texture.

 Back to top ↑